 - Sign in with your account again.

 And, on that note, we can conclude this article.
 If Google Assistant reminders are still not working for you, make sure to send the ticket to Google Support.
-Thank you for reading and follow us on Twitter and Facebook.
-Also, make sure to tell us about alternative solutions that work for you in the comments section below.
+Thank you for reading and make sure to follow us on Twitter and Facebook.
+Also, don’t forget to tell us about alternative solutions that work for you in the comments section below.